 SBC Industry News

-Over the first quarter of 2018, the total number of single-family permits issued nationwide reached 199,861.
-On a year-over-year basis, this is a 6.0% increase.
-Year-to-date, ending in March 2018, the total number of multifamily permits issued nationwide reached 105,562.
-This is 8.5% ahead of its level over the third month of 2017.
+Over the first six months of 2018, the total number of single-family permits issued year-to-date (YTD) nationwide reached 444,600.
+On a year-over-year basis, this is a 6.3% increase over the June 2017 level of 418,128.